 Rear door toward the roof line

-Set the swing-door end of the bin to face the eave for efficient walk-in loading and easier ground-throw debris disposal.
+Set the swing-door end of the bin to face the eave where you are working to simplify walk-in loading and ground-throw.

 Surface protection